latenitelive/meson-docs/src/msn-to-goerlieth.md

 **MSN Credit Fundamentals**

-As an example, three MSN Credits are equivalent to one MSN based on the current exchange rate on the goerli testnet.
+As an example, three MSN Credits are equivalent to one MSN based on the current exchange rate on the Goerli.

 `MSN => MSN_Credit swap ratio: 1:3`